 - Centrepay: your rent can be deducted automatically from your Centrelink payment.
 Speak to PPHA or Centrelink about setting this up

-- In person: use your Payway card (issued at the start of your tenancy) to make a payment at any Australia Post outlet or Bank of Melbourne Branch.
+- In person: use your Payway card (issued at the start of your tenancy) to make a payment at any Australia Post outlet.

 Talk to the tenancy manager of your property if you would like more information.

 You need to notify PPHA if your income increases or decreases so your rent can be adjusted accordingly.
 PPHA also undertakes an income and rent review annually.
 You will be asked to provide up to date verification of your income and your rent charge will be re-calculated.

 Can I apply to transfer to another PPHA property?

 Yes, PPHA tenants may lodge a Transfer Application to transfer to other PPHA housing if:

 - you are eligible for larger or smaller accommodation